izotx/JMCBeaconManager/README.md

 ## License

-JMCiBeaconManager is available under the MIT license.
+JMCiBeaconManager is available under the BSD license.
 See the LICENSE file for more info.

 ## Usage